colorpulse6/apollo-server-template/README.md

 ## Description

-- A working template for an Apollo server working with GraphQL using Sequelize ORM.
+- A working template for an Apollo server working with GraphQL using Sequelize ORM to get started with queries and mutations in GraphQL

 ## Run Server